URL path: Index page // Chloride (Cl), Urine 24h

 More information

-Chloride (Cl- chloride) is the main anion of extracellular fluid.
-Chloride levels are inversely related to those of bicarbonates, thus reflecting the acid-base state.
-Chloride has various functions, including maintaining neutrality by neutralizing cations such as sodium (NaCl, HCl), acting as an element of the pH-regulatory system, assisting in digestion and also helping to maintain osmotic pressure and aqueous phase balance.
-As chloride is often found in combination with sodium, changes in sodium levels lead to corresponding changes in chloride levels.
+Chloride (chloride, Cl-) is the major anion of the extracellular fluid.
+Chloride levels are inversely related to those of bicarbonate, thus reflecting the acid-base status.
+Chloride has several functions, including maintaining electrical neutrality by neutralizing cations such as sodium (NaCl, HCl), acting as a component of the pH buffer system, aiding digestion, and helping maintain osmotic pressure and water balance.
+Because chloride is so often found in combination with sodium, changes in sodium levels lead to corresponding changes in chloride levels.

-The amount of chloride excreted by the kidneys in a 24-hour period is an indication of the patient's electrolyte balance and reflects the dietary intake of chloride and sodium.
+The amount of chloride excreted by the kidneys in 24 hours indicates the patient's electrolyte balance and reflects the dietary intake of chloride and sodium.

 Possible Interpretations of Pathological Values

-• Increase: Cushing's syndrome, dehydration, excessive salt intake, salicylate poisoning, ADH (SIADH) syndrome, fasting.
-Medications: bromide, thiazide diuretics
+• Increase: Cushing's syndrome, dehydration, excessive salt intake, salicylate poisoning, syndrome of inappropriate ADH secretion (SIADH), prolonged fasting.
+Medications: bromides, thiazide diuretics

-• Decrease: Addison's disease, congestive heart failure, diarrhea, sweating, emphysema, low sodium diet, malabsorption, nasogastric suction, pyloric obstruction, kidney damage
+• Decrease: Addison's disease, congestive heart failure, diarrhea, sweating, emphysema, low sodium diet, malabsorption, nasogastric suction, pyloric obstruction, renal damage

 Important Note